donofkarma/express-template/README.md

 ### Usage

-1) Run the grunt Sass task to compile the included .scss files.
+1) Run the grunt deploy task to compile the included .scss and .js files.
 This way you won't get 404 errors when loading the project for the first time:

-`grunt sass`
+`grunt deploy`

 2) Run the grunt watch task to automatically compile the .scss files and lint the .js when you make changes: